 Natural gas that has been compressed under high pressure, typically between 2,000 and 3,600 pounds per square inch, and held in a container.
-The gas expands when released for use as a fuel.
+The gas expands when released for use as fuel.
 Natural gas stored in this manner can be used to fuel motor vehicles.

 (also called Lease Condensate)

-A liquid mixture consisting primarily of butane, propane, pentane and heavier hydrocarbons fractions, with little or no ethane or methane.
+A liquid mixture consisting primarily of butane, propane, pentane, and heavier hydrocarbons fractions, with little or no ethane or methane.
 Condensate is recovered as a liquid from natural gas.
 Also called Casinghead gasoline and white oil.

 The act or process of distributing natural gas from the City Gate to end-users.

-Describes the business segment that manufactures, distributes and markets refined products from crude oil.
+Describes the business segment that manufactures, distributes, and markets refined products from crude oil.
 Also, any point in the direction of flow of a liquid or gas from the reference point.
 See Midstream, Upstream.

 An exploration or development well, which is incapable of producing commercial quantities of hydrocarbons.

-Gas used as a raw material for its chemical properties to make an end product, such as plastics or fertilizers.
+Gas is used as a raw material for its chemical properties to make an end product, such as plastics or fertilizers.